 But...

-that make them a good team player?
+But what does that say about the person who hasn't managed their projects properly and are now looking for you to bail them out?
+Does that make them a good team player?
 How is the greater team helped by someone who doesn't properly manage projects with cross-team dependencies?
 Or, at the least, ask for help prior to crunch time?
 Resources have to be diverted, which then impacts quality and timeliness of on-track projects.

 A crisis on your part does not constitute an emergency on my part?